Spin-orbit interaction in tubular prismatic nanowires: Results

 Below, we summarize the properties of the hexagonal, triangular, and Tri-Hex quantum rings, which represent the cross-sectional areas of the conductive shells (Fig.\ \ref{fig:SOI_Samples}).
 In the triangular and hexagonal systems, the cross sections of the core alone and the entire core-shell wire are the same polygons [Figs.\ \ref{fig:SOI_Samples}(a) and \ref{fig:SOI_Samples}(b)].
 The Tri-Hex system combines two distinct geometries: a hexagonal core with a triangular shell grown on its top [Fig.\ \ref{fig:SOI_Samples}(c)].
 We describe the cross sections using the core radius $R_{\mathrm{c}}$ and shell radius $R_{\mathrm{s}}$, which represent the distances from the geometric center of the cross section to the vertices of the core and shell, respectively [Fig.\ \ref{fig:SOI_Samples}(a)].
 Another parameter is the shell thickness $d$, shown in Figs.\ \ref{fig:SOI_Samples}(b) and \ref{fig:SOI_Samples}(c).
 In the Tri-Hex structure, the shell thickness $d$ is defined as the width of the shell region where the internal and external boundaries are parallel [Fig.\ \ref{fig:SOI_Samples}(c)].

-In contrast to circular rings, electrons in polygonal rings are non-uniformly distributed along the \red{perimeter}.
-Specifically, low-energy electrons tend to localize in the corner regions, where they are attracted by effective quantum wells, like in the case of bent wires \cite{Sprung}. \red{The curved region of a bent wire behaves like a quantum well, whose depth and length are determined by the bend's angle and radius.
+In contrast to circular rings, electrons in polygonal rings are nonuniformly distributed along the \red{perimeter}.
+Specifically, low-energy electrons tend to localize in the corner regions, where they are attracted by effective quantum wells, as in the case of bent wires \cite{Sprung}. \red{The curved region of a bent wire behaves as a quantum well, whose depth and length are determined by the bend's angle and radius.
 A physically analogous effect arises in the corner regions of polygonal quantum rings. } As a result, the probability distributions exhibit maxima in these areas (Fig.\ \ref{fig:L}, lower row).
-For hexagonal cross sections, the maxima spread widely and overlap along the sides [Fig.\ \ref{fig:L}(a), lower panel], allowing the carriers to move freely around the cross section.
+For hexagonal cross sections, the maxima spread widely and overlap along the sides [Fig.\ \ref{fig:L}(a), lower panel], allowing the carriers to move around the cross section.
 However, in triangular and Tri-Hex structures, the electrons with the lowest energies are depleted from the sides [Figs.\ \ref{fig:L}(b) and \ref{fig:L}(c), lower row].
 Here, the probability distributions form sharp peaks localized at the corners, leading to the formation of well-separated conductive channels.
-This means that a single shell may contain multiple 1D wires, each confined to one of the sharp edges \cite{Ferrari09b}.
+This means that a single shell may contain multiple one-dimensional wires, each confined to one of the sharp edges \cite{Ferrari09b}.
 When the shell is confined internally and externally by the same polygon, higher transverse states are localized along the sides [Figs.\ \ref{fig:L}(a) and \ref{fig:L}(b), upper row] \cite{Ballester12,Sitek15}.
-In the Tri-Hex structure, the higher states remain localized at the corners, but the probability maxima form two peaks which are slightly shifted towards the sides [Fig.\ \ref{fig:L}(c), upper row].
+In the Tri-Hex structure, the higher states remain localized at the corners, but the probability maxima form two peaks \red{in each corner} [Fig.\ \ref{fig:L}(c), upper row].